Jack Douglas (music producer): Career

 The close relationship between Douglas and Aerosmith extended beyond producing and engineering, as Douglas was also a musical contributor to the group when they came up short of material on their projects.
 For example, Douglas helped write the band's 1978 hit "Kings and Queens".
 He was often given the nickname of "the sixth member" of Aerosmith, due to his close relationship with the band.
 Douglas was replaced as producer by the band for the 1979 release Night in the Ruts, but Douglas was to again work with the group on 1982's Rock in a Hard Place and several of Aerosmith guitarist Joe Perry's solo albums.
 For much of the late 1980s, 1990s, and early 2000s, Aerosmith worked with other producers, but in the mid-2000s, they re-united with Douglas on the 2004 blues cover album Honkin' on Bobo.
 Douglas also produced the band's album Music from Another Dimension! in 2012, himself providing the narration on the album's opening track "LUV XXX", parodying the style of narration from The Outer Limits.

 In 1980, Douglas was working as producer with John Lennon and Yoko Ono on their Double Fantasy album (for which he shared a Grammy Award for Album of the Year).
-During the same sessions he worked on a follow-up Lennon/Ono album, Milk and Honey, but Lennon's murder on December 8, 1980 cut that project short.
+During the same sessions he worked on a follow-up Lennon/Ono album, Milk and Honey, but Lennon's murder on December 8, 1980, cut that project short.
 An unfinished version of the album was released in 1984.
 Also in 1984, Douglas opened litigation with Ono over unpaid royalties from Double Fantasy.
 A jury ruled that Ono had wrongfully withheld royalty payments from Douglas and that he was entitled to $2.5 million from revenues for Double Fantasy and an undetermined share of revenues from Milk and Honey.

-Since then he has kept working as an engineer and producer, reuniting with Aerosmith for three more albums and producing albums for artists such as Supertramp, Zebra, Clutch, Local H, Slash's Snakepit, Blackrain, and, in 2006, the return of the New York Dolls.
+Subsequently, Douglas worked as an engineer and producer, producing albums for artists such as Supertramp, Zebra, Clutch, Local H, Slash's Snakepit, Blackrain, and, in 2006, the return of the New York Dolls.